• Jewelry Fashion

 Giving a Gift of Lapis Lazuli

-Jewelry made from lapis lazuli is a gorgeous addition to any wardrobe.
-Giving a gift of lapis is a way of showing that you value your friendship with the recipient.
 Because it comes in so many forms, there’s a lapis lazuli piece for everybody.
 Pendants and bracelets are particularly popular, though you can also find lapis rings and earrings.

-Most lapis lazuli stones are not “pure” lapis, because the stone is very rarely found alone in nature.
-Instead, it’s flecked with other minerals, typically pyrite.
+Instead, lapis is often flecked with other minerals, typically pyrite.
 The lovely blue and gold combination looks fantastic with many outfits and in many occasions, making it an excellent gift.

 Lapis lazuli’s history and symbolism make it a beautiful and fun to wear stone.
 Consider purchasing a piece of jewelry featuring lapis lazuli next time you’re looking for something versatile and gorgeous.